DheerajMahapatra/IBM-Project/README.md

 ---

-📜 License

-This project is licensed under the MIT License.
-Use it, learn from it, and feel free to improve it!
+---

+Let me know if you'd like to:
+- Add hover captions under each image
+- Auto-resize the images for cleaner layout
+- Use collapsible UI sections (HTML-style) for GitHub Pages

+Happy to help fine-tune it!